© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Parton Roman fort is a scheduled monument protected by Historic England under reference 1007179.
 View the official record →

-Parton Roman fort is a Roman military installation located in Cumberland in the north-west of England.
+Parton Roman fort is a Roman auxiliary fort located in Cumberland in north-western England, situated near the coast of the Solway Firth.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007179.

 Parton Roman fort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007179.